julick2006/reddit-randnsfw/README.md

 1. ``nsfwsubreddits.txt``

-  This one contains a textfile with subreddit names on each line of the format "r/subreddit_name\n".
-It was taken from this reddit post: https://www.reddit.com/r/NSFWGenerators/comments/1ckyl7i/ultimate_list_of_nsfw_subreddits_2024/.
+  This one contains a textfile with subreddit names on each line of the format "subreddit_name\n".
+It was taken from this reddit post: https://www.reddit.com/NSFWGenerators/comments/1ckyl7i/ultimate_list_of_nsfw_subreddits_2024/.
 Thus, it is likely missing any number of NSFW subreddits.
 Feel free to make pull requests updating this file.

 2. ``randnsfw.js``